syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

+## Exporting Unbound rows

+By default, the Unbound rows will not be exported to the excel document.
+However, you can export the unbound rows to excel by setting the [DataGridExcelExportingOption.ExportUnboundRows](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportUnboundRows.html) property as `true`.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportUnboundRows = true;
+{% endhighlight %}

 ## Exporting Unbound Columns

 The `SfDataGrid.GridUnboundColumns` will be exported as `SfDataGrid.GridTextColumns` without any specific codes.
 You can customize the `SfDataGrid.GridUnboundColumns` as `SfDataGrid.GridTextColumns` using the `CellExporting` and `RowExporting` events.